ChaosAdmStudent/llm_from_scratch/ch5/learnings_ch5.md

     Hence, dividing by a number less than 1 results in more confident/less diverse model outputs
     - Similarly, scaling down reduces the gap between e^x terms, (x is the logit here).
 Thus, the higher the number is than 1, the more uniform the probability distributions become, and the more random the outputs start looking.

+### Top-K sampling

+- TopK sampling is used in conjunction with temperature scaling and probabilistic sampling.
+The idea is to sample logits from top-K probabilities instead of all the probabilities.
+- TopK gives another level of control on the model output variety.
+In cases where we want to restrict the number of outputs, we should go for a lower TopK number.

+## Other Learnings

+- Other than the above, I mostly spent time writing the code for generating tokens, setting up the training loop, saving weights and loading open AI weights.
+- A key part was also checking how to validate weights while loading into a GPT architecture.
+- I took a long time to diagnose a problem with my GPT model, where the pretrained weights were giving really weird text outputs.
+After a long time of thinking, I found that my formula for calculating attention weights in MultiHeadAttention module was wrong.
+I was scaling down the attention scores by $d_{context\_dim}$ instead of $d_{head\_dim}$.
+Even though this is just a scalar that helps to bring down large values and thereby prevent smaller gradients, I think either would probably work, but the weights need to be trained for that scalar value.

+    The Open AI GPT model was trained with division by $d_{head\_dim}$.
+Changing that fixed everything in the output that I was seeing and it became coherent.